MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 ### Assigning usage rights and access controls to external groups

-In addition to using the Azure AD proxyAddresses for groups in your tenant, the Azure Information Protection also uses this attribute in the same way to authorize groups from another tenant.
+In addition to using the Azure AD proxyAddresses for groups in your tenant, Azure Information Protection also uses this attribute in the same way to authorize groups from another tenant.

 ## Using accounts from Active Directory on-premises for Azure Information Protection